SLAM! (radio station)

 SLAM!
-(Sound Lifestyle And More, stylized as ►SLAM! and previously SLAM!FM) is a Dutch commercial national radio station that plays current-based rhythmic and dance hits.
-SLAM! has a strong commitment in breaking new dance music.
-The playlist and presentation serves as a combination of 538 and 3FM.
-The station is broadcasting in the Netherlands and can be received via FM in the Randstad, Internet (worldwide) and cable.
-The broadcasting building and studios of SLAM! are located in Naarden, North Holland.
-In 2012, it was announced that SLAM! has the largest market share among the country's young people (16.8%).
+(Sound, Lifestyle and More, stylized as ►SLAM! and previously SLAM!FM) is a Dutch commercial national radio station that plays current-based rhythmic pop and dance music.
+Its playlist and presentation serves as a combination of 538 and 3FM.
+The station distinguishes itself by playing extensive mix shows featuring various DJs every Friday and Saturday in the SLAM!
+MixMarathon.
+Additionally, it has had its own chart chart since 2005 and its own television channel since 2007.
+SLAM! broadcasts in the Netherlands and can be received via FM in the Randstad and parts of Limburg, internet (worldwide) and cable.
+Its broadcasting building and studios are located in Amsterdam, North Holland.
 It is a sister station of 100% NL, Radio Veronica and Sublime.